-All of our cashmere is sourced from the semi wild Kashmir goats living in the cold region of Mongolia.
+All of our cashmere is sourced from the semi wild Kashmir goats living and thriving in the cold region of Mongolia.

-The fleece of the goats is sheared during the spring moulting season, and their hairs cleaned, classified and spun to create cashmere yarns from which our products are woven.
+The fleece of the goats is combed during the spring moulting season, and their hairs cleaned, classified and spun to create cashmere yarns from which our products are woven.

 WHY WE LOVE CASHMERE